Clickport vs Google Analytics: Cookieless vs GA4

 What 90% of site owners actually need

-Most website owners need answers to seven questions.
-Not 200+ dimensions.
+Most website owners are trying to answer seven questions.
+Not 200-plus dimensions.
 Not 87 metrics.
 Not exploration reports with custom segments.
-Seven questions.
+Seven plain questions.

 Clickport answers all seven on a single dashboard page.
-KPIs at the top.
-Chart below.
+KPIs across the top.
+Chart below them.
 Tabbed panels for sources, countries, pages, campaigns, goals, technology, sessions, and more.
-No training required.
+No training.
 No configuration.
 No Tag Manager.
 You add one script tag and the data starts flowing.

-GA4 can answer these questions too.
-But it buries them under layers of enterprise complexity.
+GA4 can answer these seven too.
+It just buries them under layers of enterprise machinery.
 As one analysis put it: "GA4 was made fundamentally better for power users and data analysts, but in doing so, it became unnecessarily complicated for the 90% of business owners who simply needed quick, basic reports."

 Features GA4 doesn't have

-This is where the comparison flips.
-These aren't "alternatives to GA4 features."
+Here the comparison turns around.
+These aren't softer versions of GA4 features.
 They're things GA4 can't do at all.

 Copy detection

-When someone selects and copies text from your page, that's one of the strongest signals of content value.
-They found something worth saving, comparing, or sharing.
-Clickport captures this automatically: what was copied, from which page, and which session.
-You can filter sessions by "Copied" to find your most engaged visitors.
+When someone selects and copies text off your page, that's one of the strongest signals you'll get that the content mattered.
+They found something worth saving, quoting, or sending to a friend.
+Clickport records it for you: what was copied, from which page, in which session.
+You can filter sessions by "Copied" to pull up your most engaged visitors in one move.

 No other analytics tool tracks this.
 Not GA4.
 Not Plausible.
 Not Fathom.
 Not Matomo.